Table 1. Marine occurrences (types, vessels and losses involved)

 While the tug and barge sustained no damage, minor pollution was observed, and spill booms were deployed to contain it.
 The TSB is investigating

-On 07 December 2024, the fishing vessel Fundy Leader, with 13 people on board, was reported having sustained a fire in the Gulf of Maine off Shag Harbour, Nova Scotia.
+On 06 December 2024, the fishing vessel Fundy Leader, with 13 people on board, was reported having sustained a fire 100 nautical miles southwest of Cape Sable, Nova Scotia.